Natural Graph Wavelet Packet Dictionaries: Discussion

-We also note the differences between the VM-NGWP and the PC-NGWP dictionaries: the PC-NGWP may allow one to ``pinpoint'' a particular node where the basis vectors should concentrate in a more explicit manner than the VM-NGWP does.
-The latter requires one to examine the computed basis vectors if one wants to know where in the input graph nodes they concentrate.
+We also note that the VM-NGWP dictionary performed generally better than the PC-NGWP dictionary for the graph signals we have examined.
+One of the possible reasons is the use of the explicit localization procedure, i.e., the varimax rotation, in the former; the latter allows one to try to ``pinpoint'' a particular primal node where the basis vector should concentrate, but the MGSLp procedure unfortunately shuffles and slightly delocalizes the basis vectors after orthogonalization.
 On the other hand, the difference in their computational costs is just a constant in $O(N^3)$ operations.
 Hence, it is important to investigate how to reduce the computational complexity in both cases.
 One such possibility is to use only the first $N_0$ graph Laplacian eigenvectors with $N_0 \ll N$.
 Clearly, one cannot represent a given graph signal precisely with $N_0$ eigenvectors, but this scenario may be acceptable for certain applications including graph signal clustering, classification, and regression.
-Of course, it is of our interest to investigate whether we can come up with faster versions of varimax rotation algorithm and MGSLp algorithm, which forms one of our future research projects.
+Of course, it is of our interest to investigate whether we can come up with faster versions of the varimax rotation algorithm and the MGSLp algorithm, which forms one of our future research projects.